Skip to main content

 • Get involved by taking part in schemes such the Big Butterfly Count Big Butterfly Count

 Raised beds can be used to grow many things from flowers to fruit and vegetables.
-They can also be made using repurposed materials
+They can also be made using repurposed materials such as wooden pallets.

 Window boxes with pollinator friendly plants can help.